R0NIN-6/Ravenshield_EliteCT/ECT/ECT_readme.md

 - Overhauls **team speed** and stance for when they are given an order to move out, throw a grenade, or interact with an object (see guide below)
 - Fast move order from your team, when holding shift you'll see "fast move" icon and your teammates will sprint (or crouch run) to the target location instead of walking (works even if the target location is out of sight).
 The Player's tone in the command is also different from the normal move command.
 - Teammates give verbal cue when they are reloading (sometimes "weapons dry" and other times "reloading")
 - AI teams will now turn on their night vision when they are in low-light, and turn them off when back in light.
+This is influenced by the local time in the misson and they will not use NVGs on day-time maps.

 ## Rules of Engagement (RoE) guide:
 ### **Assault**